Squadron Sinister: Grandmaster's Squadron Sinister

-The Avengers eventually defeat the Squadron and the Grandmaster abandoned them as a result.
+The Avengers eventually defeat the Squadron, and the Grandmaster abandoned them as a result.
 The Squadron reappear in the title The Defenders, reunited by the alien Nebulon.
-The villains receive greater power in exchange for Earth, and create a giant laser cannon in the Arctic to melt the polar ice caps, thereby covering the entirety of Earth's surface in water.
-The superhero team the Defenders are alerted to the scheme by Nighthawk and defeat the villains and Nebulon, with Nighthawk reforming and joining the Defenders the following issue.
+The villains receive greater power in exchange for a promise to deliver Earth.
+The villains create a giant laser cannon in the Arctic, intending to melt the polar ice caps and cover the entirety of Earth's surface in water.
+The team the Defenders are alerted to the scheme by Nighthawk and defeat the villains and Nebulon, with Nighthawk reforming and joining the Defenders the following issue.

-After this defeat the three remaining members of the Squadron Sinister are teleported off-world by Nebulon, returning with an energy-draining weapon.
+After this defeat the three remaining members of the Squadron Sinister are teleported off-world by Nebulon, eventually returning with an energy-draining weapon.
 The villains plan to threaten Earth again, but are defeated once more by the Defenders and the Avenger Yellowjacket.
-During another brief encounter with several members of the Avengers, who seek a way to separate Doctor Spectrum's Power Prism from fellow Avenger the Wasp, the characters are revealed to have disbanded.
+During another brief encounter with several members of the Avengers – who seek a way to separate Doctor Spectrum's Power Prism from fellow Avenger the Wasp – the villains are revealed to have disbanded.

-While Nighthawk becomes an ongoing character featuring regularly in the Marvel Universe, two of the other members of the Squadron make isolated appearances.
+Two members of the Squadron make isolated appearances.
 Hyperion appears in the title Thor, battling the hero once again, and features in Marvel Two-in-One in an encounter with the Thing.
 Hyperion also travels to the Earth-712 universe and, after impersonating the Squadron Supreme's Hyperion for a time, dies in a heated battle with his counterpart.
 The title The Amazing Spider-Man showcases the Whizzer's return, where he returns to crime with a new costume and the alias the Speed Demon.

 Resurrected Squadron Sinister

-The Grandmaster reappears and reforms the Squadron Sinister: an apparently resurrected Hyperion; a new Dr. Spectrum (Alice Nugent, a former lab assistant of Hank Pym), Nighthawk and the Speed Demon, who have both had bad experiences with superhero team the New Thunderbolts.
-Courtesy of a phenomenon known as the Wellspring of Power – an interdimensional source of superhuman abilities – the Grandmaster increases the Squadron Sinister's powers and they battle the New Thunderbolts.
-Thunderbolts team leader Baron Zemo defeats the Grandmaster and, in the ensuing chaos, the Squadron Sinister scatter and escape.
+The Grandmaster reappears and reforms the Squadron Sinister: an apparently resurrected Hyperion; a new Dr. Spectrum (Alice Nugent, a former lab assistant of Hank Pym), Nighthawk and the Speed Demon.
+Courtesy of a phenomenon known as the Wellspring of Power – an interdimensional source of superhuman abilities – the Grandmaster increases the team's power, and they battle the New Thunderbolts.
+Thunderbolts team leader Baron Zemo defeats the Grandmaster and, in the ensuing chaos, the Squadron Sinister escape.

 Other versions

-The Last Defenders

-The limited series The Last Defenders briefly features warped versions of Hyperion, Doctor Spectrum and the Whizzer.
-The trio are created by long-time Defenders foe Yandroth when confronted by Nighthawk.
-Together with a futuristic version of the Defenders, Nighthawk defeats the doppelgängers, who subsequently disappear.